 I tried out some Chemdog that’s grown by Verdelite Sciences, under the Souvenir brand (a Quebec brand under Emerald Therapeutics).
 I had to grab some of this after reviewing their Grapefruit GG4, which I enjoyed a lot, this was a little different, but you can tell right away that the same company grew it.
 This sativa-dominant cultivar had 20% THC (the range is 18% to 24%).
 There are a few different stories out there of how this strain was created and became popular, from a complicated seed exchange at a Grateful Dead concert to a parent strain called Dog Bud, so I’ll just stick to reviewing MY experience with this weed and leave all the myths and legends alone.

 Lineage: Unknown (may be a cross between Thai and Nepalese sativa landraces).

 Terpene Profile: Myrcene, limonene, linalol, caryophyllene, pinene.

 Packaging Details: Packaged on 8/3/2020 and tested/reviewed on 9/7/2020, exactly 35 days later.

 Pricing Details: Purchased 3.5 grams for $27.90 at the SQDC in Montreal, Quebec, Canada. ($7.97/gram)

-The effects were slightly above average for me, the peak “high” came in after about 10 minutes and lasted a good hour.
-I found that the linalool terpene made a huge difference and this is where terpenes start to come into play.
-Although I felt an uplifting and somewhat energizing vibe in the beginning, I started to feel pretty lethargic once the effects started wearing off.
-Linalool is part of the dominant terpenes and it’s good for insomnia, so even though this is a sativa-dominant strain, I found it to be better during the evening once everything “important” was taken care of.
+The effects were slightly above average for me; the peak “high” came in after about 10 minutes and lasted a good hour.
+I found that the linalool terpene made a huge difference, and this is where terpenes start to come into play.
+Although I felt an uplifting and somewhat energizing vibe initially, I began to feel pretty sluggish once the effects started wearing off.
+Linalool is part of the dominant terpenes, and it’s good for insomnia, so even though this is a sativa-dominant strain, I found it to be better during the evening once everything “important” was taken care of.